jaceklaskowski/spark-kubernetes-book/docs/configuration-properties.md

 * `KubernetesUtils` is requested to [uploadFileUri](KubernetesUtils.md#uploadFileUri)

+## <span id="spark.kubernetes.local.dirs.tmpfs"><span id="KUBERNETES_LOCAL_DIRS_TMPFS"> spark.kubernetes.local.dirs.tmpfs

+If `true`, `emptyDir` volumes created to back `SPARK_LOCAL_DIRS` will have their medium set to `Memory` so that they will be created as tmpfs (i.e. RAM) backed volumes.
+This may improve performance but scratch space usage will count towards your pods memory limit so you may wish to request more memory.

+Default: `false`

+Used when:

+* `LocalDirsFeatureStep` is requested to [configure a pod](LocalDirsFeatureStep.md#configurePod)

 ## <span id="spark.kubernetes.report.interval"><span id="REPORT_INTERVAL"> spark.kubernetes.report.interval

 Interval between reports of the current app status in cluster mode